andepraveenofficial/nextjs-tutorial/00-Material/NextJS.md

 ## Private Folders

-- A private folder indicates that it is a private implementation detail and should not be considered by the routing system.
+- A private folder should not be considered by the routing system.
 - The private folder and all its sub-folders are excluded from routing.
 - prefix the folder name with an underscore.